Steve McMichael: Early life

-McMichael was born on October 17, 1957 in Houston, Texas.
+McMichael was born on October 17, 1957, in Houston.
 His parents separated before his second birthday, and his mother later remarried E.V.
-McMichael, an oil company executive whose surname McMichael adopted.
-He has three other siblings: older brother John Richard and younger sisters Kathy and Sharon.
-The family moved to Freer, where he attended Freer High School.
-In his senior year, he lettered in six sports: football, basketball, baseball, track, tennis and golf.
+McMichael, an oil company executive whose surname McMichael adopted; his surname at birth has not been publicly reported.
+He had four siblings: older brothers John and Richard, and younger sisters Kathy and Sharon.
+The family moved to Freer, south of San Antonio, and he attended Freer High School.
+In his senior year, he lettered in six sports: football, basketball, baseball, track, tennis, and golf.
 Baseball was his preferred sport, and whilst playing as a catcher, he batted .450 in his senior year, garnering attention from the St. Louis Cardinals and Cincinnati Reds.